-ECC also takes the view that Local Plans should include developer contributions policies to ensure effective provision of appropriate infrastructure and this will normally be through the LPA Infrastructure Delivery Plan (IDP).
+ECC also takes the view that Local Plans should include reference to developer contributions policies to ensure effective provision of appropriate infrastructure.
 This is particularly important in relation to the unplanned and windfall sites on which both the local council and the County Council will seek to ensure the right infrastructure provision can be secured to make this policy compliant.